-The Capital Dock development will consist of seven separate buildings, ranging from three to 23 storeys, and a new public square – all constructed over a two-level basement.
-The development is bound on the north by the Liffey; on the east by the confluence of the Liffey and Dodder plus the Grand Canal; and to the south and west by existing development.
+The Capital Dock development consists of seven separate buildings, ranging from three to 23 storeys, and a new public square – all constructed over a two-level basement.
+The site is bound on the north by the Liffey; on the east by the confluence of the Liffey and Dodder plus the Grand Canal; and to the south and west by existing development.

-Three residential buildings; seven storeys in height, 10 storeys and the third a 23 storey feature tower at the north east corner of the site, will be reinforced concrete framed buildings with post-tensioned concrete floors.
-These buildings will also provide retail, café and community services facilities at ground level, and will include resident amenity services at first floor, including gym, cinema room, conservatory, residents lounge and business and management suites.
+Three residential buildings; seven storeys in height, 10 storeys and the third a 23 storey feature tower at the north east corner of the site; were constructed from reinforced concrete frames with post-tensioned concrete floors.
+These buildings incorporate retail, café and community services facilities at ground level, and offer resident amenity services at first floor, including a gym, cinema room, conservatory, residents lounge and both business and management suites.

-A three-storey pavilion building will accommodate two restaurants, overlooking the Liffey on one side and the new public square on the other.
+Finally, a three-storey pavilion building accommodates two restaurants which offer diners stunning views of the Liffey on one side and the new public square on the other.